nikoz84/Awesome-Linux-Software/README.md

 - [Wireshark](https://www.wireshark.org/) - Wireshark is the world's foremost network protocol analyzer.
 It lets you see what's happening on your network at a microscopic level.
 It is the de facto (and often de jure) standard across many industries and educational institutions.
 - [Zeal](https://zealdocs.org/) - Zeal is an offline documentation browser for software developers. [![Open-Source Software][OSS Icon]](https://github.com/zealdocs/zeal)![Freeware][Freeware Icon]
 - [Zsh](http://www.zsh.org/) -  A powerful command line shell. [![Open-Source Software][OSS Icon]](http://sourceforge.net/p/zsh/code/ci/master/tree/)
 - [PgModeler](https://pgmodeler.com.br/) - Easily create and edit database models with simple and intuitive interface.
 The software's forms indicate which fields must be filled in order to provide the correct generation of SQL code.
+[Freeware Icon][OSS Icon]
 - [Composercat](https://www.getcomposercat.com/) - Composercat is a comprehensive GUI for the Composer package manager, designed both for professionals and people taking their first steps with Composer.
+[Freeware Icon][OSS Icon]
 - [SqlElectron](https://sqlectron.github.io/) - A simple and lightweight SQL client desktop/terminal with cross database and platform support.
-(Supoort Postgresql, Mysql, etc)
+(Supoort Postgresql, Mysql, etc) [Freeware Icon][OSS Icon]
 - [Extension Postgresql Plv8](https://github.com/plv8/plv8) - PL/v8 is a shared library that provides a PostgreSQL procedural language powered by V8 JavaScript Engine.
-With this program you can write in JavaScript your function that is callable from SQL.
+With this program you can write in JavaScript your function that is callable from SQL.[Freeware Icon][OSS Icon]
 - [DockStation](https://dockstation.io/) - DockStation is developer-centric application to managing projects based on Docker.
-Instead of lots of CLI commands you can monitor, configure, and manage services and containers using just a GUI.
+Instead of lots of CLI commands you can monitor, configure, and manage services and containers using just a GUI.[Freeware Icon][OSS Icon]
 - [Webmin](http://www.webmin.com/) - Webmin is a web-based interface for system administration for Unix.
 Using any modern web browser, you can setup user accounts, Apache, DNS, file sharing and much more.
 Webmin removes the need to manually edit Unix configuration files like /etc/passwd, and lets you manage a system from the console or remotely.
 See the standard modules page for a list of all the functions built into Webmin.
 Admin your server from the web browser.
+[Freeware Icon][OSS Icon]

 ### E-Book Utilities